 Students wishing to enter and participate in the Co-op Option must meet the following requirements:

-- Completion of COOP 1101 prior to 90 credits for the BA in Criminology Honours
+- Successful completion of COOP 1101 prior to 90 credits for the BA in Criminology Honours

 - Minimum program GPA of 2.7

 - Instructor permission